Kodotautas/Data-Engineering/15_GCP_CMEK_data_ingestion/app/README.md

 1. **Run the application** to generate sample data
 2. **Collect performance metrics** for your analysis
 3. **Create visualizations** of the encryption performance
-4. **Write your LinkedIn post** with real insights!

----

-**💡 This application provides real, measurable data to showcase CMEK implementation in your LinkedIn content!**